FarronF/limerick-council-meetings/meetings/2024/02/22-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Strategic Policy Committee - 7th December 2023.md

 Ms. Curley advised the members that the Council have statutory obligations.

-Item 4(b) Consideration to be given to examination of dwellings compulsorily acquired under the--- 4
+Item 4(b) Consideration to be given to examination of dwellings compulsorily acquired under the
+---
+4

 Derelict Sites Act with a view to offering a portion to first time buyers on the housing list